Tasting Poland

 Golonka gotowana • Pork hock

-Polish: like above
+in Polish: as above

 Pyzy • Pyzy - Polish dumplings

-Polish: pyzy
+in Polish: pyzy

-Pyzy - Polish dumplings
+Pyzy - Polish dumplings Pyzy close-up

 Zrazy • Beef rolls

-Polish: zrazy
+in Polish: zrazy

 Polish zrazy - beef rolls